 Please visit corporate.olympics.com.au for more information.

 The Australian Sports Commission is the Australian Government body responsible for the delivery of funding and development of Australian sport.
 The ASC supports a wide range of programs designed to develop sporting excellence and increase participation and achievement by all Australians.

 The dAIS scheme recognises the critical importance of investing in our current and future champions so that they can focus on training in preparation for representing Australia.
 Funding under the scheme is provided to targeted ‘World Class’ Athletes.
 These athletes are selected on the basis of medal potential and individual need.
 Funding is provided to assist athletes with their training needs as they prepare for upcoming benchmark competitions which are of significance to Australia’s international sporting image. dAIS is targeted towards athletes at two levels – tier one for targeted athletes with a top five benchmark competition results and tier two for targeted athletes with top six to 10 result at a benchmark competition.
 Annual payments range from approximately $25,000 for tier one athletes to about $13,000 for tier two athletes.

-SSA submits dAIS applications on behalf of Australian snow sports athletes.
-The ASC then inform SSA of the outcomes.
+Snow Australia submits dAIS applications on behalf of Australian snow sports athletes.
+The ASC then inform Snow Australia of the outcomes.